againxx/Notes/Tools/gdb.md

 ## Attach to Running Process
 * `gdb -p <PID> <program>`

-In recent linux kernel, if you try to attach debugger to a running process, even if by the same user, gdb will politely refuse with error message:
+In recent Linux kernel, if you try to attach debugger to a running process, even if by the same user, gdb will politely refuse with error message:
 > ptrace: Operation not permitted.